MicrosoftDocs/architecture-center/docs/guide/multitenant/service/cache-redis.md

 You might consider deploying a separate instance of Azure Cache for Redis for each tenant.
 There's no limit to the number of caches you can deploy within a single Azure subscription.
 This approach provides the strongest level of data and performance isolation.

-However, each cache is billed as a separate Azure resource, so as you grow to large numbers of tenants, you might incur additional costs.
+However, each cache is billed as a separate Azure resource, so as you grow to large numbers of tenants, you might incur more cost.
 Furthermore, this approach often doesn't make efficient use of each cache's resources, since each Azure Cache for Redis instance generally supports large volumes of requests.
 It's best to only consider this isolation approach if you have strict data or performance isolation requirements.

 ## Features of Azure Cache for Redis that support multitenancy